levy9527/ivy-english/basic-english-book1/lesson5-tony-and-his-family.md

 We live
 - in the same house
 - in the same building
-- one the same street
+- on the same street
 - in the same city